worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

     <img src="https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/img/vc_install_7.png" width="50%"><!--- Image is read from master branch or use full URL-->

 1. In the next step, you need to create a secure password that you do not use for any other purpose.
 Secure passwords must only be shared using password managers, and password managers can also create strong unique passwords for you.
 Read VeraCrypt's instructions for what is a good password.
+Read [these instructions](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/password-manager-guidelines.md) if you do not yet have a password manager.
 After you have chosen your password and saved it to your password manager, copy it from your password manager to the first input field and then copy it to the second input field, and then click `Next`.

     <img src="https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/img/vc_install_8.png" width="50%"><!--- Image is read from master branch or use full URL-->